 All this plus a handy backplate to cover up the ports at the back mean that if you’re looking for a clean, clipped look, this monitor is for you.

-One thing that lets this sleek beast down somewhat though is the power brick – rather than incorporating the power supply inside the monitor itself, the EX3501R comes with a rather bulky external power brick.
+One thing that lets this sleek beast down somewhat is the power brick – rather than incorporating the power supply inside the monitor itself.
+The EX3501R comes with a rather bulky external power brick.

 One of the main selling points of the EX3501R is its HDR capability, allowing you to watch HDR movies and play HDR games.